Welcome to St Edward’s C of E Academy Science Department!

 Extra-Curricular Activities and Opportunities

-We offer extra-curricular activities in the form of Key Stage 2 Science club (at lunchtimes) and Key Stage 3 Science club (after school).
+Amongst the wide variety of clubs at St Edward’s the science department offers extra-curricular activities in the form of Key Stage 2 Science club which is run with the help of our dedicated year 8 science leaders.
 A whole host of fun activities take place throughout the year in accordance with National events to broaden pupils’ enjoyment and appreciation of science in the real world we live in.
+This includes participation in the national CREST award that includes challenging and thought-provoking real-world STEM projects.